 When instances of the same ADT definition are compared in an

 ORDER method, which must be a function having the return type

-An alternative way of declaring a C method.
-This clause is deprecated and is supported for backward compatibility only.
+Deprecated way of declaring a C method, supported only for backward compatibility.
 Oracle recommends that you use the